kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a gap-year student applying for PhD position in artificial intelligence.
+My research interests mainly include medical image processing, computer vision and other deep learning techniques.
+I received the B.Eng. degree in Civil Engineering from Tsinghua University, Beijing, China in 2023, supervised by Assistant Professor Chen GU.
+After that, I continued to pursue a doctoral degree in Civil Engineering under the supervision of Prof. GU, and quited in January 2024.
 {style="text-align: justify;"}